ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 # Binary Files

--   Binary files are the simplest type: they consist of a sequence of bytes (i.e., 8 bits written in sequence).
+-   Binary files are the simplest type: they consist of a sequence of bytes (where each byte consists of 8 bits).

 -   Each byte can contain an integer value in the range 0–255